jeannjeann/sw25-fvtt/docs/MANUAL-en.md

 This is the area where the monster summary is displayed.
 - Name, monster image, current HP, and current MP can be manipulated.
 - The rest of the information is automatically reflected from the input fields in the other detail tabs.
+- Clicking on "Loot" will output a chat message for the loot roll.
 - With limited privileges, only the summary is displayed.
 - About Monster Knowledge Check
   - Only a summary is displayed with limited privileges.